elaforge/karya/doc/derivation.md

 type.
 But scales and instruments can also bring calls into scope.
 Also you can dynamically rebind calls to configure how called blocks derive, e.g. pick one of several signature-compatible calls to bind to `tr`.
-So getting the documentation for the calls in scope under the selection can be very useful.
+So getting the documentation for the calls in scope under the selection can be useful.

 'Cmd.CallDoc' has functions for introspecting the calls in scope on a certain track and printing out documentation, most conveniently used through the